-Mr. Tello is the director of the Del Hispano Magazine, a national award-winning free monthly publication which reaches 40,000 Latinos in the state of Delaware and provide them with much needed information regarding education, health, financial empowerment, community events and resources.
-Mr. Tello, a communications major, has launched several media initiatives aiming to empower the community, including an informational TV show called Hispano TV, the digital magazine at www.delhispano.com, a strong social media presence with about 12,000 local followers through www.facebook.com/delhispano, and a special publication for Latino fathers.
+Dr. Tello is the director of the Del Hispano Magazine, a national award-winning free monthly publication which reaches 40,000 Latinos in the Delmarva Peninsula region and provide them with much needed information regarding education, health, financial empowerment, community events and resources.
+Dr. Tello, a communications major, has launched several other media initiatives aiming to empower the community, including an informational TV show called Hispano TV, the digital magazine at www.delhispano.com which has a strong social media presence with more than 12,000 local followers through www.facebook.com/delhispano, a special publication for Latino fathers, the Hispanic Education Guide, and the Hispanic Health Guide.
 He spearheads the organization of the bi-annual Delaware Hispanic Awards (www.premioshispanos.com ) which has given recognition to more than 200 Latino small businesses in the last 5 years.

-Mr. Tello has received several awards and recognitions.
+Dr. Tello has received several awards and recognitions.
 He received the Neumann University’s Community Service Award in 2010.
-He graduated from the SBA’s Emerging Leaders program in Philadelphia and received the Hispanic Choice Award as Business Person of the Year in 2014.
+He graduated from the SBA’s Emerging Leaders program and received the Hispanic Choice Award as Business Person of the Year in Philadelphia in 2014.
 He was inducted into the Hispanic Wall at Delaware Technical Community College in 2016 and received a Hispanic Heritage Month award by NASCAR in 2017.
-He received the Social Entrepreneur of the Year award from StartAfrica in 2018.
+He received the Social Entrepreneur of the Year award from StartAfrica in 2018 and the Leadership Award from the Delaware Fatherhood & Family Coalition in 2019.
+In 2020, he was selected by Neumann University for the prestigious President’s Distinguished Alumni Award.
 He also received several recognitions from the Delaware Press Association and the National Federation of Press Women.